Adoption of the playful attitude

 That's why there is no point to agonize over any of your initial contacts.

-The only sane approach to the establishment of the initial contacts online is to keep it simple, in terms of your mental / emotional involvement.
+The only sane approach to the establishment of the initial contacts online is to keep it simple, in terms of your mental and emotional involvement.

 In other words - as you make your initial contacts - you gotta be dispassionate about it.
 Otherwise, playing the game of online-dating will only wear you out.